 At its 21st meeting, in June 2006, the Working Group considered this issue and decided that a simpler request should be made to the industries.
 A new questionnaire (attached) was prepared by the Secretariat and distributed to the Parties.
-As of October 1, 2006, the Secretariat had received a response from only one Party, for two of its canneries.
+As of 1 October 2006, the Secretariat had received a response from only one Party, for two of its canneries.
 One of the forms could not be used for this analysis because the information included was not consistent with the data required, but it did indicate that the species and size of the fish are critical factors in determining yield.
 The other completed questionnaire indicates that the most common yield is between 40% and 50% for all species of tuna.
+On 13 October, the Secretariat received from another Party a questionnaire submitted collectively by its industry which presented the most common yields in ranges between 45 and 50% for yellowfin and bigeye tuna, and between 40 and 45% for skipjack tuna.